 We are dedicated to preserving our growing fleet of Victorian Railways rollingstock and maintaining it in operating condition.
 Our depot is adjacent to the former Seymour Loco.

-The land upon which the depot is located has been purchased from various owners, as it has become available.
-Currently the SRHC has about 4 hectares within the boundary fence, not far from the centre of Seymour.
+The land upon which the depot is located has been purchased from various owners over the years as it became available.
+Currently we have about 4 hectares within the boundary fence.

-Large sheds for undercover storage and restoration works have been erected, workshop facilities and about 3 kilometres of sidings built to accommodate an expanding fleet.
+Large sheds for undercover storage and restoration works have been erected along with workshop facilities.
+In addition we have about 3 kilometres of sidings built to accommodate out expanding fleet.